60noy/wikipedia-viewer/README.md

-##O nline Wikipedia Wiewer as a part of FreeCodeCamp's Mission.
+## Online Wikipedia Wiewer as a part of FreeCodeCamp's Mission.
 Designed using Material-UI library
 Developed with ReactJS